Skip to main content

 section: Definitions

-def: Sealed | meaning: A document whose content hash has been cryptographically locked.
+def: Sealed | meaning: A document whose content hash has been locked with a SHA-256 seal.

 def: Amendment | meaning: A formal, additive change to a frozen document that preserves the original seal.